 Usually, individuals must file their income tax returns by April 30 of the year following the year for which they are filing.

 If you are an employee, your employer is required to give you your T4 information slips by the last day of February.
-However, if you have all of your information early – all the slips, not just T4’s but T3’s, or T5’s, whatever else you are expecting – and you want to file electronically, the agency opens its NETFILE system February 18th, 2019.
+However, if you have all of your information early – all the slips, not just T4’s but T3’s, or T5’s, whatever else you are expecting – and you want to file electronically, NETFILE usually opens mid-February, yearly.

 If you are self-employed, the CRA gives you a bit longer to submit your income tax return — you do not have to submit it until June 15.
 However, if you owe tax, the CRA will apply interest to the balance as of April 30.